lewisitor/facialtts/README.md

 ✨ Features

 - Dual Generation Engines
-  - 🚀 Wav2Lip for fast local processing
+  - 🚀 Wav2Lip for fast local processing (Slow, Results vary based on the checkpoint and training model)
-  - ✨ D-ID for studio-quality results
+  - ✨ D-ID for studio-quality results (High-Quality, but you need to have Credits to generate the video, if not then your video will have watermarks)
 - Real-time progress tracking
 - Cross-platform compatibility
 - Voice customization (pitch/speed control)